 He also loves to visit the cenotes in Mexico and he recommends everyone reads the book, “The Soul of an Octopus”, because, he says “they are sensitive, just like me”.

-Strong ocean waves, beautiful sand grains, and cool summer breezes are just what you look forward to when planning an ideal vacation at the beach.
+Picturesque ocean waves, soft, golden sands, and cool summer breezes are just some of the things you look forward to when planning the ideal beach vacation.

-Nevertheless, you must choose your beach wisely, because you never know the danger lurking under the waves.
+Nevertheless, you must choose your beach wisely, because you never know the dangers lurking under the waves.

-Hundreds of shark species dart through oceans worldwide, with some being the size of your hand and others larger than a school bus.
+Hundreds of shark species dart through oceans worldwide, with some being the size of your hand and others the size of your car.

 - Shark Facts That May Surprise You